Mageh533/wos_mgs4/README.md

 BUGS TO FIX:

 1. Desync on multiplayer (when playing animations as well), maybe make the functions shared?
-2. mk2 on ttt, fix slot
+1. Mk2 on ttt, fix slot
-3. Moving backwards when grabbing on its own
+1. Moving backwards when grabbing on its own
-4. Hitboxes on npcs
+1. Hitboxes on npcs missmatching
+1. Waking someone from tranq hides the viewmodel
+1. Stuck check is causing npcs to wobble back and forwards

 TODO EXTRA FEATURES: